waitinfuture/emapreduce/intl.en-US/User Guide/Job/Shell job configuration.md

     **Note:** You can also create subfolder, rename folder, and delete folder by right-clicking on the folder.

-8. Enter the parameters in the **Content** box with parameters subsequent to Shell commands.
+8. Enter the parameters in the **Content** field with parameters subsequent to Shell commands.
     -   -c option

-        -c option can be used to set Shell scripts to run by inputting it into the **Content** box of the job, for example:
+        -c option can be used to set Shell scripts to run by inputting it into the **Content** field of the job, for example:

         ```
         -c "echo 1; sleep 2; echo 2; sleep 4; echo 3; sleep 8; echo 4; sleep 16; echo 5; sleep 32; echo 6; sleep 64; echo 8; sleep 128; echo finished"